Last updated on March 8, 2023.

 Long story short, I ended up going the paid NetSuite training route.
 In fact, I got a Learning Cloud Support (LCS) pass which gave me unlimited access to all NetSuite on-demand training courses including those recommended for the exams.
-What’s more, the pass was valid for about 18 months in my case, allowing me enough time to space out my certification trajectory and consolidate my learning!If you've had a NetSuite renewal sometime after July 2020, chances are that you have an LSC pass wasting away in your renewal contract!
+What’s more, the pass was valid for about 18 months in my case, allowing me enough time to space out my certification trajectory and consolidate my learning!If you've had a NetSuite renewal sometime after July 2020, chances are that you have an LSC pass wasting away in your renewal contract… Get it activated and use it!
 Click To Tweet

 The LSC pass is expensive but you don’t have to pay for it…

 If you know anything about LSC, it’s probably that it’s expensive and that’s very true.
 I can’t provide concrete figures (NetSuite does not publicize the prices and discounts will vary depending on the discount rates in your NetSuite contract).
 However, I can tell you that it is much cheaper to get an LSC than to sign up for a few individual training courses.